SCEDC/cloud/pds-lambda-apis/README.md

 4. Copy `settings_example.py` to `settings.py`, and modify the fields to fit your account.

-5. Create the zip file, `venv.zip`, that will be used to create the Lambda function:
+5. Create the zip file that will be used to create the Lambda function:
 ```
 docker run -v $(pwd):/outputs lambda-env /bin/bash /outputs/build.sh
 ```